joshaven/wiki.wisp.live/groundingandbonding/foundationsandbasics.md

 # Credits
 ## About the Author
 [Joshaven Potter](/authors/joshaven-potter) has been working in and consulting for the WISP community for close to two decades.
-If you find this information valuable and want to show your appreciation with a Paypal donation or contact the author please follow [this link](/authors/joshaven-potter) to the author's page.
+If you find this information valuable and want to show your appreciation with a Paypal donation or if you want to contact the author please follow [this link](/authors/joshaven-potter) to the author's page.

 ## Page Contributors
-*
+* Place holder for page contributors